raluca-elena/telemetry-analysis-base/README.md

      1. what kind of reducer module needs to load (javascript/python or a binary)
      2. what is the name of the reducer module that needs to be loaded(custom reducer)
  * Spawns a child process that will run the reduce job as the files are ready for processing(downloaded)
+ * Writes the output to result.txt
+ * Sends email to owner that the job was finished

 Note:
 When started a map/reduce docker container needs to have provided as env variable temporary credentials so it can access resources in Amazon(S3 in this case)